damiacer/analysis/readme.md

-Codes for Unité de biostatistique consultations
+Codes for Unité de biostatistique consultations<\br>
 Names are composed in the following way:
 * first letter = surname
 * second letter = name